All comparisons

 Ease of use for listing workflowsPreset-based; minimal prompt engineeringUsually guided; less prompt-heavy than raw generators

-Public API / developer accessNo public API (web app)Sometimes for partners or enterprise
+Public API / developer accessNo public API (web app)Check current partner or enterprise access

 Mobile experienceWeb app; works in mobile browsersOften strong